csci338/spring2025/pages/_assignments/project01.md

 * Written tests for all public methods.
 * Ensured all of the formatter and linter checks pass before making a pull request.

-#### Pull Request Details
+#### [PLEASE READ VERY CAREFULLY] Pull Request Details
-In the text of your PR, be sure that:
+In your pull request, make sure that:

 {:.checkbox-list}
-* You reference this issue by using the hash tag followed by the issue number.
-* You describe what has been done in the PR as simply and clearly as possible.
+* You only include code changes that you made in the PR.
+There shouldn't be other random files in your PR.
+Just the code you want Sarah to review that you wrote.
 * All of the validation checks on GitHub need to pass
 * There are no merge conflicts with the `main` branch.
 You will need to coordinate with your teammmates to figure out how to integrate some of the work.
+* In the text of your PR:
+    * Reference this issue by using the hash tag followed by the issue number.
+    * Describe what has been done in the PR as simply and clearly as possible.

 A few other PR details:
 * You may make multiple PRs to implement subsets of functionality.
 Remember: it's better to create smaller, incremental PRs than one big PR (no long-running branches).
 * I (Sarah) will review all pull requests from the previous day by 10AM the following morning
 * Once I approve your pull request, **you will be responsible for merging your branch into `main` via GitHub**.